 Locomotives like these occupy some of my earliest memories, for when I was between the ages of three and five my father pastored the Methodist Church in Lyndonville, Vermont, and we lived in the parsonage adjacent to the Canadian Pacific tracks.
 Lyndonville was a busy spot then, during the heavy-traffic days of World War II.
 The CPR operated a locomotive and car repair facility there, and I well recall the day that Dad took me on a visit to the shops and I was frightened by the welding torches!
 Motive power on this line was pooled between the Boston & Maine and the Canadian Pacific, and consisted of CPR 4-6-0s and 2-8-0s, B&M 2-8-0s, and CPR 4-6-2s on the night passenger train.
 I can remember the air raid drill blackouts on occasional nights during the war, when we had to lower all the window shades of our home.
 On the railroad, the locomotives had a special shield over their headlights to reduce their visibility to potential enemy bombers.
 Perhaps these two older workhorses were among them.

 For local and branch line service, over trackage often laid with lighter rail during a period of rapid railroad expansion in Canada, the Canadian Pacific needed a smaller locomotive that could handle both passenger and freight traffic.
 The 4-6-0 or Ten-Wheeler type met this requirement, and the CPR rostered a large number of these engines in several classes.
 Most numerous of these was class D10.
 Between 1907 and 1913 the CPR acquired more than 500 locomotives of this class from the major Canadian builders as well as its own Angus Shops in Montreal.
 They had 63-inch drivers and 21x28-inch cylinders, and carried 200 pounds of boiler pressure.
 Weighing 93 tons, they produced about 30,000 pounds of tractive force.
 Some of these engines were active to the very end of steam operations, and six representatives of the D-10 class remain today.
-My brother David Leonard took this transparency of No. 972, of class D10j, at Reading, Pennsylvania on October 9, 1983.
+My late brother David V. Leonard took this transparency of No. 972, of class D10j, at Reading, Pennsylvania on October 9, 1983.
 At that time she was based in Reading and pulling excursion specials over trackage in the region.
 Today No. 972 is stored inoperative at the Strasburg Rail Road in Pennsylvania.